Permanent Disability Benefits

 Schedule A Consultation With A Workers’ Compensation Lawyer In New Jersey

 There are strict deadlines for filing a claim in a workers’ compensation case.
 Failing to file a claim for permanent disability benefits within the time allotted by law can result in the denial of an otherwise deserving claim for benefits.
 If you have been hurt at work, you should talk with an attorney as soon as possible so that you can have an experienced advocate looking out for your best interests at every step of the proceedings.
 (You can be sure that your employer and its insurance company will have plenty of professionals working on their side of the case.)
-To set up a consultation to talk with a knowledgeable New Jersey attorney, call the Law Offices of Jonathan F. Marshall at 800-999-0897 or contact us online.
-We represent clients in communities such as Freehold, New Brunswick, Toms River, Jersey City, Plainfield, Trenton, Newark, Paterson, and the surrounding areas of Monmouth, Middlesex, Ocean, Hudson, Union, Mercer, Essex and Passaic counties.
+To set up a consultation to talk with a knowledgeable New Jersey attorney, call New Jersey Workers Compensation Lawyer of JFM Law at 866-916-3549 or contact us online.
+We represent clients in communities such as Freehold, New Brunswick, Toms River, Jersey City, Plainfield, Trenton, Newark, Paterson, and the surrounding areas of Monmouth, Middlesex, Ocean, Hudson, Union, Mercer, Essex, and Passaic counties.